pp-mo/ncdata/docs/index.rst

 User Documentation
 ------------------
-For now, we don't yet have documentation beyond the API notes.
+For now, we don't yet have much documentation beyond this page, and the API notes.

 * a general project introduction is provide in the project README, along with all the current project status information.